NixWasHere/NebulaC2/README.md

 -- Open cmd in folder and run 'pip install -r requirements.txt'

--- run.bat Screens the cnc script on port 6667 (Default)

--- connect.bat connects to the cnc using putty

 -- Add username:password in logins.txt for many accounts

 -- To add methods make a method.py script in "Commands" then add the command in main script "cnc.py"